 Students and parents can use any lender of their choice.
 Buffalo State provides a list of recommended lenders as a starting point to assist students and families in the private/alternative loan selection process.
-Students and parents have the right to select a lender of their choice and will suffer no penalty for selecting a lender who is not on our list.
-Lenders on our list have been selected for the sole benefit of the students attending our institution and have demonstrated a commitment to providing: competitive loan terms; range of eligibility requirements; innovative technology and quick loan processing; flexible repayment options; and the very best in customer service.
+Students and parents have the right to select a lender of their choice and will suffer no penalty for selecting a lender that is not on our list.
+Lenders on our list have been selected for the sole benefit of the students attending our institution and have demonstrated a commitment to providing competitive loan terms, a range of eligibility requirements, innovative technology, quick loan processing, flexible repayment options, and the absolute best in customer service.

 We solicited a Request for Information (RFI) from numerous lending institutions and evaluated their responses based on the above criteria to make our selection.
-To review each lender's completed RFI, refer to the How Lenders Were Chosen page.
+To review each lender's disclosure statements refer to the How Lenders Were Chosen page.

 (students are not limited to this list)

 Some Information on Applying for Private Alternative Loans:

 If you have already taken advantage of federal grants and loans and still find the need for funds, keep in mind the following tips and guidelines when selecting a lender.
 Always borrow conservatively and only borrow what you need.
 The choice of a lender is your personal decision.
 We strongly urge you to do your research and ask the following questions when selecting a lender:

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.